ayen8/pihole-unbound/README.md

 1. This was tested only on a Raspberry Pi 4B under Ubuntu 20.04 LTS.
 If you have the same setup then this may be helpful.

-2. Configure a static IP address for your pi manually or in via a static mapping in your router.
+2. Configure a static IP address for your pi.

-3. Free up port 53 on the pi
+3. Free up port 53

 [Ubuntu: How To Free Up Port 53, Used By systemd-resolved](https://www.linuxuprising.com/2020/07/ubuntu-how-to-free-up-port-53-used-by.html)